skorasaurus/carto-manual/carto_manual.md

 My styling isn't displaying das I intended ?
 Help ?

 Most common culprit of this is that:
-- your data isn't included in the layer you're styling Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)
+- your data isn't included in the layer you're styling!
+Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)(NOTE: There may be some cases where this isn't correct - especially if you have many features in your layer) so follow the next step:

-If there's too many features in the list and you're using SQL, put your query into an SQL editor like pgadmin.
+you're using SQL, put your query into an SQL editor like pgadmin.

 ====